 Using these five Writ Petitions, an individual is entitled to approach the Supreme Court of India.
-The concept of Public Interest Litigation is also a unique feature introduced by the Indian judiciary to address concerns of fundamental rights violation.
+The concept of Public Interest Litigation is also a unique feature introduced by the Indian judiciary to address concerns of fundamental rights violations.

 The importance of the Right to Constitutional Remedies is immense.
 Without this provision, the constitution would be rendered null and void.
 This right forms the basis of the entire legal system in India.
 Article 32 not only assigns meaning to the constitution but also lays down the detailed process to approach the Supreme Court.
 It is essential that such a remedy is available to the citizens to prevent the state from resorting to a totalitarian form.
-Having the Right to Remedies is crucial to uphold the ideas of democracy, freedom, equality and liberty.
+Having the Right to Remedies is crucial to uphold the ideals of democracy, freedom, equality, and liberty.

 Article 13, The Constitution of India

 Article 23, The Constitution of India

 Article 26, Article 27, The Constitution of India